aksshah/wmdd-notes/week_08/notes.md

 ## environment variables serverless

+the serverless framework has a few different methods for handling environment variables, we will look at some of them today. generally environment variables with serverless match the pattern ${variable, default} allowing you to assign a default value to a variable.
+This is particularly useful for variables passed to a service via the CLI.

 ### using an external file

 often you will need to store environment variables, API keys... that you don't